jbgutierrez/config/README.md

 ### Vim Plugin updates

-Remember to run :BundleUpdate from time to time to keep vim plugins up-to-date.
+Remember to run :PlugInstall from time to time to keep vim plugins up-to-date.

 Enjoy.